 Step 1: Planning the Install

-The first step is to determine where the fitting will be installed, and as the old adage goes, you definitely want to measure multiple time to make sure you won't be encountering any problems down the road.
+The first step is to determine where the fitting will be installed, and as the adage goes, you want to measure multiple time to make sure you won't be encountering any problems down the road.
 When locating your thru-hull you first need to ensure the location you choose will have a sufficient supply of fresh water at all times, and that it will not interfere with any other systems on the boat.
 This includes, but is not limited to, the engine's raw water intake, the paddle wheel speed sensor and the depth finder transducer.
 You want to make sure that the intake will not be located directly in front of any of those items, as the disruption to the flow of water can alter their performance.

 Also, be sure you have enough clearance on both the inside and outside of the hull.
 It helps to pick a landmark, like an existing fitting or component, that is visible on the exterior of the boat as well as in the bilge compartment.
-Usually the outside isn't an issue because you'll be doing the install with the boat on the trailer, and bunks are the biggest obstacle here.
-Inside you need to have sufficient room not only for the components that will attach to the thru-hull, but also for the installation.
-Remember, you'll need more room for all of your parts to be assembled than they will actually occupy once installed.
+Usually, the outside isn't an issue because you'll be doing the install with the boat on the trailer, and bunks are the biggest obstacle here.
+Inside you need to have sufficient room not only for the components that will attach to the thru-hull but also for the installation.
+Remember, you'll need more room for all of your parts to be assembled than they will occupy once installed.

 Step 2: Drilling the Pilot Hole

 Well, the hard work is done, now it's time to drill the hole.
-While incredibly simple and straight forward, this step is obviously the most intimidating, so just make sure you've placed the fitting correctly above and take your time.
+While incredibly simple and straight forward, this step is the most intimidating, so just make sure you've placed the fitting correctly above and take your time.
 The first step in the drilling process is to drill a pilot hole for the hole saw bit you'll be using.
 Starting from the exterior, use the same size drill bit as the pilot bit on the hole saw you'll be using to drill through the hull of the boat.

 Step 3: Drilling the Final Hole

-Now that you've got a hole that extends all the way through into the bilge of the boat you can score the fiberglass on the inside to prevent chipping when the hole saw bit finished the cut.
+Now that you've got a hole that extends all the way through into the bilge of the boat, you can score the fiberglass on the inside to prevent chipping when the hole saw bit finished the cut.
 To do this start from inside the bilge compartment and insert the hole saw bit into the hole you drilled in the previous step.
-Either using your hand, of if you have clearance, the drill running in reverse, lightly score the fiberglass inside the bilge by applying pressure rotating the hole saw bit.
+Either using your hand or if you have clearance, the drill running in reverse, lightly score the fiberglass inside the bilge by applying pressure rotating the hole saw bit.
 This will result in a cleaner hull when the hole saw finishes the cut.

 Now you're ready for the big moment, let's finish drilling the hole from the outside of the boat.
-Gelcoat is actually a very brittle material, so we need to be very careful not to damage or chip the gelcoat around the perimeter of the hole we're going to drill.
+Gelcoat is a very brittle material, so we need to be very careful not to damage or chip the gelcoat around the perimeter of the hole we're going to drill.
 With the drill in reverse, start from under the boat and apply pressure to the drill to use the friction of the bit to wear through the gelcoat completely.
 This will control how much "bite" the bit has, which will prevent chipping of the gelcoat.
 Once you've worn through the gelcoat, which is only a couple millimeters thick, and "feel" much different than fiberglass, switch the drill to forward and continue drilling completely through the hull.

 Step 4: Chamfering the Hole

 The final, and perhaps most important step before actually installing the thru-hull fitting it to chamfer the gelcoat around the perimeter to prevent superficial cracks from occurring in the future.
 Because gelcoat is brittle, if it is subjected to any force parallel to the finished surface of the hull small spider cracks can occur and radiate out away from the center of the hole.
 The preventative fix is simple, we just remove the gelcoat around the edge of the hole so the fitting doesn't make contact with it at all once installed.
-The easiest way to create this chamfer is to use sandpaper around the circumference of the hole until the gelcoat makes a 45 degree angle with the fiberglass underneath it.
+The easiest way to create this chamfer is to use sandpaper around the circumference of the hole until the gelcoat makes a 45-degree angle with the fiberglass underneath it.

-Now all that's left to do is install the thru-hull fitting following the recommended installation method, and using the appropriate adhesive/sealant to ensure you'll have a leak free setup.
+Now, all that's left to do is install the thru-hull fitting following the recommended installation method, and using the appropriate adhesive/sealant to ensure you'll have a leak-free setup.
 For more information refer to the instructions included with the fitting you are installing (where applicable).